-The Frontier Heritage Historical Society leads the way in preserving and documenting Fort Fairfield's human and industrial history.
-The Fort Fairfield Railroad Museum is located in an 1875 Canadian-Pacific Railroad station, and has an outdoor display of rail cars and a locomotive.
-The restored 1848 McIntosh one-room schoolhouse stands next door, and was one of the first public buildings in town.
-The original blackboards are still in place along with two privy compartments, for girls and boys.
+You can learn more about Fort Fairfield's human and industrial history at The Frontier Heritage Historical Society and at The Fort Fairfield Railroad Museum.
+The railroad museum is located in an 1875 Canadian-Pacific Railroad station and it houses an outdoor display of rail cars and a locomotive.
+Next door, you can see the restored 1848 McIntosh one-room schoolhouse—one of the first public buildings in town.
+The original blackboards are still in place, along with two privy compartments for girls and boys.

-A replica of the Fort Fairfield Blockhouse stands along Main Street.
-The historic site and museum tells the story of the Bloodless Aroostook War of 1839, and is filled with artifacts from early Fort Fairfield history including agricultural items, antiques, photographs and documents.
+You can visit a replica of the Fort Fairfield Blockhouse on Main Street.
+This historic site and museum tells the story of the Aroostook War of 1839, a border conflict between the United States and Britain that was resolved without warfare.
+The museum is also filled with artifacts from early Fort Fairfield history.
+You can find everything from agricultural items and antiques to photographs and documents.

-F.A.R.M.
-Park hosts the County Gospel and County Bluegrass festivals each year, and a Community Market is open May through October offering locally grown fruits and vegetables, organic pork products, flowering plants, jewelry, baskets, woodworking, and baked goods made by members of the local Amish community.
+FARM Park hosts the County Gospel Festival in June and the County Bluegrass Festival in July-September.
+At the Community Market, which is open from May through October, you can shop for locally grown fruits and vegetables, organic pork products, flowering plants, jewelry, baskets, woodworking, and baked goods made by members of the local Amish community.